-Design patents protect the look of a design as shown in the drawings of the design patent.
+Remember, design patents protect the look of a design as shown in the drawings of the design patent.
 That is it.
-It does not protect the function of the product shown in the drawings.
+Design patents do not protect the function of the product.

 Sometimes, manufacturers will use your molds to make products and sell them out the back door.
 Unfortunately, they are stealing your business.
 However, a design patent is effective at stopping this type of behavior.
 Because your manufacturer is using your own molds, the product that they sell out the back door will be identical to the product shown in your design patent.